Views: 1

 Here it is revealed to them that on this path, they would not have been able to progress and advance towards the Presence of the Creator if He had not made it possible.
 It is He who elevates our understanding towards Him.
 He raises it through what we can perceive of Him in the images of this world, in the reality that bears His imprint.
 We perceive the attributes of His essence, that is, the characteristics that speak to us of Him from our human experience, but He surpasses them all.
 Our generosity, courage and love are like His, they speak to us of Him, but His generosity, courage and love are far beyond our own.
 We approach Him by analogy, but His essence remains beyond our reach.
 We are in this visible world like a sleeper who does not see the reality of what surrounds him, and yet he is indeed in this reality, but he sees only what his mind can provide him with as a representation.
 But in this he is led by his Creator into His Presence, it is He who through all these realities and images of the world leads him by analogy to Him, He raises him up.
 But when it comes to His essence, we can’t open our eyes; it’s He who will form the images we need to see Him, as if in a dream, asleep in His attributes.

-10thstep: the essence is beyond the Simorgh.
-They have detached themselves from their sensory experiences.
+10th stage: the essence is beyond the Simorgh.
+The birds have detached themselves from their sensory experiences.
 Fourth amazement: transported into Him, they no longer perceive the outside world.
 They find themselves in Him.

 چون شما سی مرغ حیران ماندهاید بیدل و بیصبر و بیجان ماندهاید